rocq-community/manifesto/CODE_OF_CONDUCT.md

 discourse.
 Consider writing a blog post if you feel that you have enough to say on a particular subject.

-**Get involved.** coq-community is built on a foundation of reciprocity and collaboration.
-Be aware that coq-community members contribute on a voluntary basis, so ideas and bug reports are ok, but demands are not.
+**Get involved.** Rocq-community is built on a foundation of reciprocity and collaboration.
+Be aware that Rocq-community members contribute on a voluntary basis, so ideas and bug reports are ok, but demands are not.
 Pull requests are always welcomed – see the [guidelines for contributing](CONTRIBUTING.md) to read about how to get started.